faithful1ofall/Somnialaunch/README.md

 Hackathon Vision

-RootLaunch is building the future of decentralized NFT creation:
+SomniaLaunch is building the future of decentralized NFT creation:
-AI + Blockchain + Rootstock + Web3 fundraising, all in one.
+AI + Blockchain + Somnia + Web3 fundraising, all in one.

 Instantly create full NFT collections with AI

-Deploy on the Rootstock Blockchain for Bitcoin-backed security
+Deploy on the Somnia Blockchain for high-performance security

-Launch projects through IGOs, backed by the RootLaunch community
+Launch projects through IGOs, backed by the SomniaLaunch community

 Grow NFTs into interactive AI agents for metaverses, games, and DAOs

-RootLaunch empowers the next generation of NFT creators — making AI-driven NFT innovation accessible to everyone.
+SomniaLaunch empowers the next generation of NFT creators — making AI-driven NFT innovation accessible to everyone.